grosser/preheatable_cache/Readme.md

-Speedup cache requests by preheating.
+Reduce cache requests by preheating.

-Makes Rails caches preheatable via read_multi, for keys that will later be used.
+Makes Rails MemCacheStore preheatable via read_multi, for keys that will later be used.
 Clear the preheated cache after each request.

 # Install
     script/plugin install http://github.com/grosser/preheatable_cache